abi4010132/PASD-POT/README.md

 # Problem Analysis and Software Design Proof of Technology
-This is the proof of technology for the minimum viable product of group 19
+This is the proof of technology for the minimum viable product made by group 19
-#### Emmanouil Kalostypis, Antonis Charalambous & Abi Raveenthiran
+#### Group 19: Emmanouil Kalostypis, Antonis Charalambous & Abi Raveenthiran

 ## Installation
 Download and unzip the main branch of this repository.\